-The outturn of these assessments has resulted in amortisations over between 10 and 11 years depending on the particulars of each.
+The outturn of these assessments has resulted in initial amortisations over between 10 and 11 years depending on the particulars of each.
+This is subject to re-appraisal and in the current year the life of one segment was shortened by one year.